danielsaidi/SystemNotification/Sources/SystemNotification/SystemNotification.docc/Articles/Getting Started.md

 }
 ```

-State-based notifications are easy to use, but the context-based approach is better if you want to present many different notifications with a single binding.
+State-based notifications are easy to use, but the context-based approach is better if you want to present many different notifications with a single modifier.

 ## Context-based notifications

-Context-based notifications work similar to `sheet`, `alert` and `fullScreenModal`, but use an observable ``SystemNotificationContext`` instead of state:
+Context-based notifications work similar to `sheet`, `alert` and `fullScreenModal`, but use an observable context instead of state:

 ```swift
 struct MyView: View {